 This is a follow up from the prior page.
 It is my best shot at making a drawing/template for forming an original type radio speaker mount for the MGA.
 Click for larger PDF copy of the drawing.

-If you had a B-size printer (11x17 paper), you might be able to figure out how to print this full scale.
+Click for PDF document.
+Print full scale on 22"x17" paper.
 A local instant print shop may have the facilities.
 Or you might be able to re-draw it full scale manually.
 Dimensions (in inches) are as follows:

 A = 1.00